 Great American Lobster Fest

 Live lobsters, live music, and plenty of libations define the Great American Lobster Fest, the Midwest’s largest seafood festival.
-And you get all that, surrounded by the sweeping lakefront views at Navy Pier.
+The menu at this Labor Day weekend event includes delicious lobster rolls, lobster mac and cheese, seafood tacos, and beyond.
+And this all comes with sweeping lakefront views at Navy Pier.

 Taste of River North